NeginAz/NeginAZ.github.io/learningdisability.md

 ---
-title: Learning disability
-subtitle: LDS
+title: Interactive Robotic Activities for Children with learning disabilities
 ---
 ### Description:
 - Partnered with the [Learning Disabilities Society](https://ldsociety.ca)
 - Children with learning disabilities often struggle to maintain focus on their tasks
 - Designed, and implemented a robotic system to help instructors keep the students engaged
 - The robot provides strategies such as breathing exercises, and games
-- Developed a user-friendly interface solution on the tablet.
+- Developed a user-friendly interface solution on the tablet
 - The robot made a positive impression on both students and instructors and improved students' engagement rate
 - Children played games with the robot through a tablet